-(2) Interest expense in the United States and Canada segments primarily relates to the Master Lease.
+(1) Interest expense in the United States and Canada segments primarily relates to the Master Lease.
+Interest expense in the Corporate and Other segment primarily relates to the Goldman Credit Agreement.
 Expense related to the CDR land lease was recorded as interest expense in the Canada segment.
-The CDR land lease ended on September 6, 2023 in conjunction with the Canada Real Estate Sale.
+The CDR land lease ended on September 6, 2023 in conjunction with the Canada Real Estate Sale and \$7.3 million related to the debt extinguishment of the CDR land lease was recorded as interest expense in the Canada segment.

-(3) Includes \$1.2 million related to the earn out from the sale of casino operations in Calgary in 2020 and \$3.5 million related to cost recovery income for CDR.
+(2) Includes \$1.6 million related to the earn out from the sale of casino operations in Calgary in 2020 and \$3.5 million related to cost recovery income for CDR in the Canada segment.